nlathia/nlathia.github.io/_posts/2020-10-18-Automate-boring.md

 With this setup, I’ve been able to deploy a Cloud Run containerized application in minutes.
 In fact, majority of the time it takes boils down to installing requirements and building containers!

-I would love for you to try out this tool
+## Try it out

-A good place to start is the tool’s README file.
-The entire tool is open sourced here.
+A good place to start is the tool’s [README file](https://github.com/nlathia/kettle-cli/blob/main/README.md).
+The entire tool is [open sourced here](https://github.com/nlathia/kettle-cli).

 Let me know what works or what is broken.
 Let me know what else you would like to see it do.
 Let me know why you (wouldn’t) use it.
-Ask me what I think about “no code” model deployments (hint: 🙄) or let’s chat about Hashicorp’s Waypoint, which looks similar in spirit.